Click here to sign up for my free Rick’s Tech Tips Newsletter!

 If a simple settings change is indeed the culprit here, it’s quite easy to reverse it by simply changing that setting back to Desktop mode.
 Here’s how:

-2 – Type the word tablet into the Search box, then select Tablet mode settings from the list of search results.
+2 – Select Tablet settings after it appears in the list of search results.

-3 – Toggle the “When I sign in” setting to Use desktop mode.
+3 – Toggle the “When I sign in” setting to Never use tablet mode.

 4 – Click the X in the top-right corner of the Settings app to close it.